nolo28mokgosi/nolo28mokgosi.github.io/blog/2022-03-27-Introduction-to-c4.md

 ### 1: System Context Diagram
 Context diagram allows you to take a step back and see the bigger picture.
 It highlights the system we focusing on(hence the color blue), and the other systems and actors it integrates with.
 Each connection or relationship to actors or systems must have the purpose.

-The digram is what we use at the beginning of the story before zooming into details.
-The digram is good for both technical and non-technical people, but I’ve seen more value when presented to non-technical people.
+The diagram is what we use at the beginning of the story before zooming into details.
+The diagram is good for both technical and non-technical people, but I’ve seen more value when presented to non-technical people.

 It is important **not** to add technical details or the components that makes up the system in this diagram.
 No need to mention Azure, AWS, API, Database details etc. Those details are mentioned as we zoom into the next level of details, the container diagram.